boltlabs-inc/lnd/zklnd_tutorial/zklnd_tutorial.md

     }

-We now need to mine three blocks so that the channel is considered closed:
+We now need to mine three blocks so that the channel is considered closed: (TODO: above command doesn't end before below command is done, add this to description)

     btcctl --simnet --rpcuser=kek --rpcpass=kek generate 3

-Alternatively, for Bob, the merchant to close the channel:
+Alternatively, for Bob, the merchant to close the channel: (TODO: doesn't work + describe where to get escrowtxid)

-    bob$ lncli-bob merchclose --escrowtxid=<CHANNEL_NAME>
+    bob$ lncli-bob merchclose --escrowtxid=<ESCROW_TX_ID>
     {

     }